-Registration information including all forms needed for registration and the parent handbook are available on the Somerville YMCA website. www.somervilleymca.org
+Registration information needed for application and the family handbook are available on the Somerville YMCA website. www.somervilleymca.org reported by the parent to the Program Director immediately and in writing to insure the safety of your child.

 REGISTRATION INFORMATION CHANGES